 After switching the lights off for Earth Hour, we find ourselves in Earth Month heading towards Earth Day.
 Tis the season to be green.
 Personally, I think it’s great to dedicate a month to the awareness of the health of the planet.
 Having said that, given that we are in a climate crisis, we need to be prioritizing Mother Earth every day throughout the year.
 In other words, we should be celebrating Earth Day every day, but I digress.

-Today, I want to explore green ideas we can work into our every day routines.
-Little green habits that we can adapt into our lives that will have a major impact on our carbon footprint.
+Today, I want to explore green ideas we can work into our everyday routines.
+Little green habits that we can adopt into our lives will have a major impact on our carbon footprint.
 As gluten-free foodees, we may not be environmental experts but we know food and we know we are in a climate crisis so we appreciate learning Green Kitchen Habits to reduce waste and our impact.
-If you agree, we’ve put together a list of habits that will put you on the path of becoming a more sustainable homecook.
+If you agree, we’ve put together a list of habits that will put you on the path of becoming a more sustainable home cook.

 It’s Progress.
 Not Perfection.

 Don’t feel you have to incorporate all of these habits at once.
-It’s progress not perfection.
-Start with adapting as many as you reasonably can into your routine.
+It’s progress, not perfection.
+Start with adopting as many as you reasonably can into your routine.
 If that is only 1 or 2 – then that is great.
 It’s progress.
-You might see it as small change, but when done by the collective, it can have great impact.
+You might see it as a small change, but when done by the collective, it can have a great impact.

 Green Kitchen Habits to Reduce Food Waste